 Readcount and expression data are extracted from an annotated VCF to automatically filter with adjustable thresholds on depth, VAF, and/or expression values.
 The user can also manually run the standalone coverage filter to further narrow down their results from the filtered output file.

-If the input VCF is annotated with transcript support levels, pVACseq will filter on the transcript support level to only keep high-confidence transcripts of level 1.
+If the input VCF is annotated with Ensembl transcript support levels (TSLs), pVACseq will filter on the transcript support level to only keep high-confidence transcripts of level 1.
 This filter can also be run standalone.

 As a last filtering step, pVACseq applies the top score filter to only keep the top scoring epitope for each variant.
-As with all previous filter, this filter can also be run standalone.
+As with all previous filters, this filter can also be run standalone.

 Scoring of candidate neoepitopes

-Filtered neoepitopes are scored and ranked based on the binding affinity, fold change between mutant and wildtype binding affinity, gene expression, RNA and DNA VAF.
+Filtered neoepitopes are scored and ranked based on the binding affinity, fold change between mutant and wildtype binding affinity (agretopicity), gene expression, RNA and DNA VAF.

 Incorporation of proximal germline and somatic variants

-To incorporate proximal variants into the neoeptioe predictions, users can provide a phased VCF of proximal variants as an input to their pVACseq runs.
-This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase to a somatic variant of interest.
+To incorporate proximal variants into the neoepitope predictions, users can provide a phased VCF of proximal variants as an input to their pVACseq runs.
+This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase with a somatic variant of interest.
 This results in corrected mutant and wildtype protein sequences that account for proximal variants when MHC binding predictions are performed.